wendyhoy/codechampz/README.md

 # CodeZen

 A Rails application to test your coding skillz!
 Check it out on Heroku: https://codezzen.herokuapp.com/.
+Or to run the app, do the following:

+* Clone or download the repository
+* Run 'bundle'
+* Run 'rails db:create'
+* Run 'rails db:migrate'
+* Run 'rails db:seed' (optional)
-Or to run the app, start the server with 'rails s' and go to http://localhost:3000/.
+* Start the server with 'rails s' and go to http://localhost:3000/.

 ## Technologies Used

 * Ruby on Rails
 * Bootstrap
 * Simple Form
 * CanCanCan
 * Cocoon